MonoMPC: Monocular Vision Based Navigation with Learned Collision Model and Risk-Aware Model Predictive Control: Main Algorithmic Results

 Intuitively, our risk model captures the probability of collision constraints being violated for a given control sequence $\mathbf{u}$ and current observation $\mathbf{o}$.
 Moreover, the risk depends on the distribution characterized by the collision model $d$.
 Our aim is to first learn a suitable $d$ and then minimize the associated risk using \eqref{cost}-\eqref{control_con}.

-A key challenge in using risk $r$ as defined in \eqref{risk_def} is that the left-hand side does not have an analytical form if the predictive distribution of $d(\mathbf{u}, \mathbf{o}))$ departs significantly from Gaussian.
-Thus, in the next subsection, we present a surrogate risk model that is more tractable and can produce the same effect as $r$.
+A key challenge in using risk $r$ \eqref{risk_def} is that the left-hand side does not have an analytical form if the predictive distribution of $d(\mathbf{u}, \mathbf{o})$ departs significantly from Gaussian.
+Thus, in the next subsection, we present a tractable surrogate risk model which can produce the same effect as $r$.

-\subsection{Maximum Mean Discrepancy(MMD) as parameterized risk metric}
+\subsection{Maximum Mean Discrepancy (MMD) as parameterized risk metric}

 Let us define a constraint residual function as

 In the deterministic scenario, driving $\overline{h}(d(\mathbf{u}, \mathbf{o}))$ to zero will push $h(d(\mathbf{u}, \mathbf{o}))$ to the feasible boundary.
 In the stochastic case, \eqref{h_bar} maps $d(\mathbf{u}, \mathbf{o})$ to a distribution of constraint residuals.
 Let $\overline{h}(d(\mathbf{u}, \mathbf{o})) \sim p_{\overline{h}}$.
 Although we don't know the parametric form for $p_{\overline{h}}$, we can be certain that its entire mass lies to the right of $\overline{h} = 0$.
 Moreover, as $P(h(d(\mathbf{u}, \mathbf{o}))\geq 0)$ approaches zero, $p_{\overline{h}}$ converges to a Dirac-Delta distribution $p_{\delta}$ \cite{10979910}.
 In other words, one way of reducing risk is to minimize the difference between $p_{\overline{h}}$ and $p_{\delta}$.
 We formulate this distribution matching through the lens of Maximum Mean Discrepancy (MMD) \cite{10.5555/2188385.2188410},\cite{10979910} and use the following surrogate for the collision-risk proposed in \cite{10979910}, \cite{11084873}.